OpenNMT/OpenNMT/docs/training/models.md

 * `general`: $$\mathrm{score}(h_t,\bar{h}_s)=h_t^TW_a\bar{h}_s$$
 * `concat`: $$\mathrm{score}(h_t,\bar{h}_s)=\nu_a^T.\mathrm{tanh}(W_a[h_t;\bar{h}_s])$$

-The model is selected using `-global_attention` option or can be disabled with `-attention none` option.
-The default attention model is `general`.
+The model type is selected using `-attention_type` option or can be disabled with `-attention none` option.
+The default attention model is `global`, type `general`.